ssb22/PrimerPooler/README.md

 (mirrored at http://ssb22.gitlab.io/pooler/ just in case)

-This is a program I wrote for cancer researchers and others who want to use Multiplex PCR to study
+This program is for geneticists who want to use Multiplex PCR to study
 DNA samples, and wish to optimise their combinations of primers to minimise the formation of dimers.
+It has been used and cited in oncology, plant science, climatology, COVID-19 and other research.

 Primer Pooler can: